 Query-to-session and session-to-query transition probabilities can also be calculated from search history data.

-A query-to-session transition probability estimates a strength of a relationship between a query and a session based on whether the query was submitted during the session and optionally how many queries were submitted during the session.
+A query-to-session transition probability estimates the strength of a relationship between a query and a session based on whether the query was submitted during the session and optionally how many queries were submitted during the session.

 A session-to-query transition probability estimates a strength of a relationship between a session and a query based on whether the query is submitted during the session, and optionally how many sessions the query is submitted in.